ryanwang520/practical-testing/slides.md

 - Tests shouldn't depend on the execution order
 - Tests should be easy to maintain
 - Tests should be quickly to run
+- 100% test coverage is a lie.
+- Whenever a bug is reported, write some tests to reappear it.

 <br>
 <div class="text-center">
 <h2>Be practical!</h2>
 </div>

-<p>You don't have to write tests for every single piece of code.</P>
+<p>Don't test too much!
+You don't have to write tests for every single piece of code.</P>

 <p>You write tests because you want to ship your code more confidently.</p>